MSc Advanced Community Pharmacy Practice

 The unit aims to:

-- develop students' knowledge of commonly encountered paediatric conditions and their management;
+- Develop student’s knowledge of commonly encountered paediatric conditions, general and specialist management of paediatric patients.

 Key: top line of italic codes denote mapping against the RPS Foundation Practice Framework, second line of italic codes codes denote mapping against the RPS Advanced Practice Framework.